What You Need to Do Your Own Taxes

-Once you gain some understanding of all that goes into filing your own taxes, take a deep breath and know that you are not alone.
-Tax help abounds, and often for free.
+Once you gain some understanding of all that goes into doing your own taxes, take a deep breath and know that you are not alone.
+Free tax help abounds, if you know where to look.

 Free Tax Return Preparation

 The IRS offers free tax help for individuals who qualify.
 Volunteers lend a hand from January to April through two programs:

 - Volunteer Income Tax Assistance (VITA) Program—Available to those who made $54,000 or less.

 - Tax Counseling for the Elderly (TCE) Program—Available to all, with priority given to those 60 years and older.
 These IRS-certified volunteers specialize in pension- and retirement-related tax issues.